jluningp/XFacebook/README.md

 # XFacebook
 XFacebook Browser Extension
+# XFacebook
+1. XFacebook will show up as a small icon in the top right corner of the screen.
+Click it, select your settings, and enter a blacklist.
+2. Go to Facebook!
+XFacebook will take care of the rest.
+Enjoy your experience.
 # Features
 XFacebook has three features: </br>
 1. Blacklist (hide posts with particular words in them) </br>